 - Helps Local Enterprise Partnerships and local authorities to identify and develop impactful digital skills programmes for their area

 - And, complements the Future Dot Now coalition, so that people and businesses can make the most of their digital skills.

-- The Lloyds Bank Academy provides free digital training for individuals, small businesses and charities
+- The Lloyds Bank Academy provides free training and expert support to anyone, anywhere, not just our customers.

 Thanks to our partners